ianmilligan1/ianmilligan.ca/content/post/online-learn/index.md

 ## Content

 I'm not going to belabour content too much, as I had the advantage of an instructional design team to put the content together.
-If you're doing [emergency remote teaching](/post/caut-webinar/), I think you should try to leverage open content as much as possible – for example, if I was teaching Canadian history, I would be leveraging a lot of content from Belshaw's fantastic [_Post-Confederation_](https://opentextbc.ca/postconfederation/front-matter/about-the-book/) textbook.
+If you're doing [emergency remote teaching](/post/caut-webinar/), I think you should try to leverage open content as much as possible – for example, if I was teaching Canadian history, I would be using a lot of content from Belshaw's fantastic [_Post-Confederation_](https://opentextbc.ca/postconfederation/front-matter/about-the-book/) textbook.

 In my course, content was _mostly_ delivered through text.
 I had a few videos, but none were more than five minutes (an introductory video to let the students know me, and then a few other short videos introducing modules).
 But most content looked a lot like:

 {{< figure src="content.png" title="A screenshot of content being delivered in a course" lightbox="true" >}}

-This was really the textual contnet of my lectures, turned into fancy beautiful prose and images by the developers at CEL.
-I like text because it's accessible and easily editable, but with a script, you could also provide it in alterante formats (I say with a script as you want to be able to serve your diverse body of students).
+This was really the textual content of my lectures, turned into fancy beautiful prose and images by the developers at CEL.
+I like text because it's accessible and easily editable, but with a script, you could also provide it in alternate formats (I say with a script as you want to be able to serve your diverse body of students).

 The trick, to me, was how to get students to really engage with this great content!

 ## Announcements

-{{< figure src="announcements.png" title="A screenshot of the annoucements in LEARN" lightbox="true" >}}
+{{< figure src="announcements.png" title="A screenshot of the announcements in LEARN" lightbox="true" >}}

 I use the announcements widget in LEARN quite a bit already, even when running an on-campus course.
 But in an online course, this was really important for me to make sure (a) students knew what was going on each week; (b) to anchor them to what's going on in the world around us; and to \(c) occasionally share a news article of interest.
 I try to use this relatively sparingly.
 Every week, at 9am on Monday, the "Module ahead" announcement would go out, and every week or two, I would also post something on Wednesday or Thursday.